CoolDadTx/kraken/docs/relnotes/v6.0/kraken-data.md

 - [New] `WithParameters` was moved from `DataCommand` to this type so it can return the correctly typed command.

+#### DbProviderFactoryConnectionManager Class

+Refer to the section on [ConnectionManager](#connectionmanager-class) for information on changes to the constructor and how connection strings work.
+These changes impact this type.

+- **[Breaking]** The overload accepting just a `DbProviderFactory` has been removed.
+A connection string is now required.

 #### InputParameter Class

 - [New] `OfType` method added for cases where the value is not known at creation.